salrashid123/salrashid123.github.io/binary_auth_demo/README.md

   - If Vulernability Scanner Fails, Deployment Fails
   - If Succeeds, the imae is authorized for deployment to GKE

 > Note: this sample uses *one* cloud builder configuration to both build the image _and_ do attestation.
-Normally, these functions are on separate but dependent workflows to prevent users that write and submit cloudbuild configrations from accessing attestors secrets (eg, run attestation from a cloud builder step in a separate project).
+Normally, these functions are on separate but dependent workflows to prevent users that write and submit cloudbuild configrations from accessing attestors secrets (eg. use spinnaker).
 You can also setup external attestation which would address this issue.

 ## Setup